jsp-lqk/metapipe-memcached/README.md

 At the moment, it only supports the latest meta protocol, but adding classic text protocol should be possible.

+***WARNING*** This is probably very buggy.
+I haven't tested it in production yet, apart from integration tests.

 ## Example

 Install and import: